May 27, 2022

 Source: https://i2.wp.com/b-reddy.org/wp-content/uploads/2016/07/klay-thompson-right-ankle-sprain.jpg?ssl=1

-How does this relate to a shoulder injury though?
+How does this relate to a shoulder injury?

 Image 2: Volume vs intensity threshold for gaining an adaptation.
 (Joel Jamieson’s “Ultimate MMA Conditioning”)

-Resistance tubing, often used by the commercial brand name of “Theraband”, is one of the most common images conjured up when folks are asked what they think of physical therapy.
+Resistance tubing, often referred to by the commercial name Theraband, is one of the most common tools people associate with physical therapy.

-And despite the title of the article, I am not against the use of Theraband or tubing
+Despite the title of this article, I am not against the use of resistance bands.

 Sidelying Kettlebell Arm Bar